jiehoes/dockerflasknginxuwsgi/README.md

-# Docker container for Flask, Nginx, and uWSGI, + Letsencrypt's certbot-auto for HTTPS (and a custom script to automate re-configuration)
+# Docker container for Flask, Nginx, and uWSGI, + Letsencrypt's certbot-auto for HTTPS

 ## Purpose:
 Provide Dockerfile and all applicable config and base Flask scripts necessary to start a webpage, with a script to automate HTTPS re-configuration.